Over Spiritualising: When the Basics Obscure the Truth

 Choosing Godly Wisdom Over Spiritualised Theology

-The first extreme is one I see all the time, particularly in the faith community: over-spiritualizing everything.
+The first extreme is one I see all the time, particularly in the faith community: over-spiritualising everything.
 We get so caught up trying to make everything so "supernatural" that we end up losing sight of the foundational, simple truths God has already given us.

 We are so focused on waiting for the next miraculous intervention that we completely overlook the basic, fundamental wisdom that He’s already deposited in us, given us access to through His Word, or taught us through the path of Christ.

-If we over-spiritualise the journey to the point where everything seems unattainable or too complicated for the average believer, we miss the very essence of God's wisdom.
-More dangerously, when we over-spiritualise, we unintentionally excuse ourselves from doing the necessary, practical work God has actually called us to do.
+If we overspiritualise the journey to the point where everything seems unattainable or too complicated for the average believer, we miss the very essence of God's wisdom.
+More dangerously, when we overspiritualise, we unintentionally excuse ourselves from doing the necessary, practical work God has actually called us to do.